Mel Sta. Maria: Education and career

-He graduated in BS Biology from Ateneo de Manila University in 1978, and four years later he obtained his Bachelor of Laws with Honors at the same school same as classmate Ray Espinosa (current director at MVP group and 1982 bar topnotcher).
+He graduated at Aquinas School in 1974, then graduated BS Biology at Ateneo de Manila University in 1978, and four years later he obtained his Bachelor of Laws at the same school with his classmate Ray Espinosa (current director at the Manny Pangilinan-led group and 1982 bar topnotcher).
 After joining the Philippine Bar he became partner at the Tanjuatco Sta.
 Maria Tanjuatco Law Firm.
 He obtained his Master of Law in Banking in Boston University in 1986.
 Also in that year, he started to teach at the Ateneo Law School, as the professor in Persons and Family Relations Law, Obligations and Contracts, as well as the Civil Law Review and a reviewer for Civil law.
-Atty Mel, as he is fondly called, is also a lecturer for Philippine Judicial Academy.
+He is also a lecturer for Philippine Judicial Academy.

 In 2013, he was appointed Dean of Far Eastern University Institute of Law replacing Atty.
-Andres D. Bautista.
+Andres Bautista.
+During his term, he started scholarship and financial assistance programs for meritorious and financially-challenged students.
+His tenure also coincided with improvements in FEU-IL's bar exam ratings.
+He ended his term on December 31, 2022 and was succeeded by Atty.
+Jose Marlon Pabiton who previously served as the associate dean.

 On July 6, 2020, Sta.
 Maria and six other law professors from FEU filed a petition to the Supreme Court to issue a temporary restraining order (TRO) against several provisions of the Anti-Terrorism Act of 2020, which was signed by President Rodrigo Duterte on July 3.
 The said provisions include the law's definition of terrorism, the acts it considers as "terrorism", the process by which individuals and groups are labelled and officially declared as terrorists, and the warrantless detention of suspected terrorists.
 Sta.
 Maria's group aims to have the aforementioned provisions declared unconstitutional and void.